 Learn the secrets of your dad’s workshop tools and start a DIY project, because it’s never too late to learn how to be handy.
 It’s also proven that building something from scratch and working out all the maths and engineering when designing something new can develop a taste for arithmetic, algebra, geometry, or calculus depending on the complexity of the project.

 To make this activity come together, you might want to get your hands on our brass-finish 6-in-1 multi-tool pen, or customise your own hammer with your dad’s first name, or initials.
+Or if your child is a bit too young for DIY, why not spend some time together and build something a bit less practical but great fun like a LEGO set?

 Race at Karting